 Animals including humans – Stages of life: How do we grow old?

 Earth and Space: Why does the sun appear to move across the sky?

-Living things and their habitats: Are all animal lifecycles the same?
+Living things and their habitats: Do all lifecycles look the same?

 Living things and their habitats - Classification: What affects the growth of mould?

 Electricity: How do you increase the brightness of bulbs?